 This page provides generic details of the main sources of Irish church registers.
 For information specific to each religious denomination, see the Quick Links/Related Pages box below.

 Not all of them are from church registers, however.
 Some are from civil registration records.
-It's also important to note that the City of Dublin, some parts of County Cork, and all parts of Counties Kerry and Carlow do not feature on this site (see IrishGenealogy, below).
+It's also important to note that the City of Dublin, some parts of County Cork, and all parts of Counties Kerry do not feature on this site (see IrishGenealogy, below).

 Note the following: